Second Scutari War: Capture of Drisht, Shirgj, and Bar

-Lazarević and his Serbian Despotate had been ceded Lordship of Zeta from Balsha III in April 1421, but the Venetians did not recognize him, holding on to the occupied Zetan coast and Bojana, including Drisht recaptured by them after Balsha's death.
-Venetians emphasized to the despot's envoy that they had no intention to cede Balsha's former possessions to the despot and even requested Ottoman support in case of the despot's attack.
+Lazarević and his Serbian Despotate had been ceded Lordship of Zeta from Balša III in April 1421, but the Venetians did not recognize him, holding on to the occupied Zetan coast and Bojana, including Drisht recaptured by them after Balša's death.
+Venetians emphasized to the despot's envoy that they had no intention to cede Balša's former possessions to the despot and even requested Ottoman support in case of the despot's attack.
 In August 1421, Lazarević led his army into Zeta.
 Gjon Kastrioti, who was a Serbian ally, reinforced Lazarević with troops led by one of his sons immediately upon the arrival of the latter in Zeta.
 According to Fan Noli it was Stanisha who was sent by his father, together with auxiliary forces, to help the Serbian despot to capture Shkodër from the Venetians.
 With their support, the despot immediately captured Shirgj and Drisht.
 Then he went to the coast and took Bar in the middle of November 1421.

 Lazarević appointed Voivode Mazarek to administer his possessions in Zeta.
 Until then, Mazarek administered Lazarević's possessions in Rudnik (1414) and Ostrovica.
 Noblemen from Bar were then invited to a meeting in the cathedral of St. George where they recognized the suzerainty of the Serbian despot while Mazarek recognized their right to govern the city according to their own legislations.